1. La Jolla

 Visiting San Diego is always a treat, and the more time you spend there, the easier it will be to find the best neighborhoods in San Diego that are a perfect fit for your lifestyle.
 The city is one of the best places for a vacation home in California for a reason.When you're looking for a vacation home in San Diego, learn more about Pacaso's LLC co-ownership model.
 You can share the price of buying a home with others and get access to it when it works best for you.Best neighborhoods in San Diego FAQ

-01: What is the safest area in San Diego?
+01: What are the safest neighborhoods in San Diego?

 According to the City of San Diego, some of the safest neighborhoods in San Diego are Broadway Heights, Burlingame, Islenair, La Playa, Miramar Ranch North, Rancho Encantada, North City and San Pasqual.